dspeterson/dory/doc/detailed_config.md

         <!-- This must be an integer value at least 0 and at most 100.
 If the
-             compressed size of a message set is greater than this percentage of the uncompressed size, then Bruce sends the data uncompressed, so the Kafka brokers don't waste CPU cycles dealing with the compression.
+             compressed size of a message set is greater than this percentage of the uncompressed size, then Dory sends the data uncompressed, so the Kafka brokers don't waste CPU cycles dealing with the compression.
 The value below is somewhat arbitrary, and not based on experimental data. -->